-SECTION III – INSTRUCTIONS FOR COMPLETING H-1B QUARTERLY PERFORMANCE REPORTS (QPR) AND HOW QPR IS GENERATED
+SECTION III – INSTRUCTIONS FOR COMPLETING H-1B QUARTERLY PERFORMANCE REPORTS (QPR) AND HOW ETA FORM No. 9166 QPR IS GENERATED

 Each reporting quarter H-1B Ready To Work grantees will upload a participant data file based on the activities and outcomes of participants served each quarter using grant funds.
-As a result of each validated and error free data file uploaded, HUB will generate a Quarterly Performance Report (QPR) No. 1205-0507.
-The Quarterly Performance Report (QPR) form66 is a quarterly aggregate of the individual participant records that the grantee has collected and uploaded as a data file into the HUB system.
+As a result of each validated and error free data file uploaded, HUB will generate a Quarterly Performance Report (QPR) ETA Form No. 9166.
+The Quarterly Performance Report (QPR) Form No. 9166 is a quarterly aggregate of the individual participant records that the grantee has collected and uploaded as a data file into the HUB system.

-Please Note: The QPR is not designed to be used as a participant intake/enrollment form.
+Please Note: The QPR Form No. 9166 is not designed to be used as a participant intake/enrollment form.
 This form is designed to aggregate participant activities based on the information collected using the data element questions provided.

+ETA FORM No. 9166

 3.1 – GRANTEE INFORMATION

 Section A. Grantee Identifying Information